multiplexcuriosus/spice_up_coordinator/README.md

 5. The E-frame is defined as follows:
 * X-Axis: unit_vector_EF
 * Y-Axis: unit_vector_ED
 * Z-Axis: unit_vector_EG

- ### Aligning grasp poses with B-frame
- Currently the rotation of the four graspposes is the same as in E-frame.
- This is not ideal, it would be better if the z-axis of the grasp pose was colinear with the vector connecting the anymal base-frame and the G-frame.
+From the E-frame, we can construct the S-frame, which consists of the S_hat-frame-position and the E-frame-rotation. **However, this S-frame is irrelevant, since the `pose_est_server` returns the pose from the camera to the E-frame.**

+### M-frame
- **Note: In the poseprocessor, there is an additional frame called M-frame**.
+In the poseProcessor-module, an additional frame called M-frame is defined.
 More specifically, there are four M-frames (M0,M1,M2,M3), one for each bottle.
- The M_i - pose corresponds to the center of the contact cicle between each spice bottles bottom plane and the shelf.
+The M_i - position corresponds to the translation from the E-frame-origin to the center of the contact cicle between each spice bottles bottom plane and the shelf.
 I.e the center point on which each bottle stands.
 The rotation of all M_i frames is the same as the E-frame.

+## Aligning grasp poses with B-frame
+Currently the rotation of the four graspposes is the same as in E-frame.
+This is not ideal, it would be better if the z-axis of the grasp pose was colinear with the vector connecting the anymal base-frame and the G-frame.

  I propose the following solution to achieve the alignment:
 ![sa_slide_extraction-9](https://github.com/user-attachments/assets/8a267513-53c5-4066-97de-b190edb70b41)